dcbuild3r/blockchain-development-guide/README.md

 A good way to get started with how Ethereum works is to watch [Austin Griffith](https://twitter.com/austingriffith)'s [ETH.BUILD YouTube playlist](https://www.youtube.com/playlist?list=PLJz1HruEnenCXH7KW7wBCEBnBLOVkiqIi) where he illustrates how various parts of the Ethereum blockchain work.

-"In the Ethereum universe, there is a single, canonical computer (called the Ethereum Virtual Machine, or EVM) whose state everyone on the Ethereum network agrees on.
+"In the Ethereum universe, there is a single, canonical Turing-complete(computational universal) computer (called the Ethereum Virtual Machine, or EVM) whose state everyone on the Ethereum network agrees on.
 Everyone who participates in the Ethereum network (every Ethereum node) keeps a copy of the state of this computer.
 Additionally, any participant can broadcast a request for this computer to perform arbitrary computation.
 Whenever such a request is broadcast, other participants on the network verify, validate, and carry out ("execute") the computation.
 This execution causes a state change in the EVM, which is committed and propagated throughout the entire network." (source: [ethereum.org documentation](https://ethereum.org/en/developers/docs))

 In order to learn the basics of Ethereum, go through the [ethereum.org documentation](https://ethereum.org/en/developers/docs).
 Here are links for each section: